Bieker Moth

 The Hull

-The centreline-joined hull is built from pre-preg carbon fibre on a nomex core.
-The hull is a comparatively high-volume displacement shape, with a rocker profile for easy low ride handling and un-sticky take-off characteristics.
+A comparatively high-volume displacement shape, with a rocker profile provides an easy, low ride handling and un-sticky take-off characteristics.

 Wing Beams and Solid Wings

-Using minimal tramp area, the platform concept minimises aerodynamic drag and heeling moment.
+Using minimal surface area, the planform minimises aerodynamic drag while maximising heeling moment.

 The low drag verticals have less area.
 They are shorter and also narrower in some areas.
 As a result they are also lighter.